vikchupak/Microservices/README.md

 ACID is important.

 Distributed Transaction - transactions performed across more than one service - database or data repository (consists of __local trnsactions__).
-There are also __compensating transactions__ to revert the __local transactions__ done previously in case of failure.
+There are also __compensating transactions__ to revert/rollback the __local transactions__ done previously in case of failure.

 There are two common saga implementation approaches, __choreography and orchestration__.